Updated September 21, 2022

 Kelsey has always been interested in the intersection of people and the environment, leading her first to a bachelor’s degree in organismal biology with minors in leadership and sociology.
 This interest was further inspired through her work at a wildlife refuge in Florida, as well as her travels to Hawaii and the Philippines.
 Kelsey recognized that policy was central to many of the human-environment interactions she saw taking place, which led her to UW’s School of Marine and Environmental Affairs.
 While there, she also undertook a concurrent graduate program in international studies with a focus on states, markets and societies.
 For her master’s thesis, Kelsey partnered with Coastal Conservation and Education Foundation, a local NGO based in Cebu, Philippines.
 Her research looked at the impact of the COVID-19 pandemic on livelihoods and resource use in the case of whale shark tourism in Oslob, Philippines.
 Kelsey hopes to bridge international and environmental issues throughout her time as a Knauss Fellow, and she is excited to continue learning about relevant issues at the national level.

-Congratulations Caroline and Kelsey!
+Congratulations, fellows!
 We can’t wait to see what you accomplish.

 Washington Sea Grant, based at the University of Washington, helps people and marine life thrive through research, technical expertise and education supporting the responsible use and conservation of coastal ecosystems.
 The National Sea Grant College Program is part of the National Oceanic and Atmospheric Administration, U.S. Department of Commerce.